secureworks/pdfxpose/README.md

 pdfxpose
 =====

-pdfxpose - A Security tool for detecting suspicious PDF modifications commonly found in BEC
+pdfxpose - A security tool for detecting suspicious PDF modifications commonly found in BEC

 ## Overview
 While investigating Business Email Compromise (BEC), suspicious indicators were discovered in a majority of the PDFs encountered.
 This tool was developed to detect PDFs altered by threat actors engaging in BEC.